Semthart28/DART-5/README.md

 ```

 Now, it detects all traffic lights if the probability is higher than 8%.
 We found that 8% worked the best for our purpose.

 # Control Algorithm to autonomously drive the car through traffic lights
+Now our robot can detect traffic lights, but it still needs to act upon this information.
+Therefore we need to make a ROS package from our yolo model

 # References
 https://github.com/Lorenzo-Lyons/DART